 FOCUS-PDCA is a business strategy designed to improve processes.
 The name is actually an acronym that describes all the different steps and actions that need to take place during the process improvement period.
-This improvement strategy can be used in any type of industry, but it is most commonly found in manufacturing, warehouses, and construction.
+This improvement strategy can be used in any type of industry, but it was originally developed for the healthcare industry by the Hospital Corporation of America (HCA).

 What Does FOCUS Stand For?